vapoursynth/vapoursynth/doc/installation.rst

 #. *<base path (portable.vs location)>*\\vs-plugins

-User plugins should never be put into the *coreplugins* directory.
+User plugins should never be put into the *vs-coreplugins* directory.

 Linux
 -----